Arts & Crafts Kitchens The Birth of the Modern Kitchen

 Now owned by the Anglo-Dutch food giant, Unilever, Ragú is still the best-selling prepared spaghetti sauce brand in the U.S.

-As many as 15 million recipe booklets were distributed in a year.
-American homemakers fell in love with it, and the national fascination with everything Jell-O has lasted well over a century, propelled by annual contests that challenge home cooks to come up with new and innovative ways to use the flavored gelatin in family dining.
+American homemakers fell in love with the ease, simplicity, and versatility of the product, and the national fascination with everything Jell-O has lasted well over a century, propelled by annual contests that challenge home cooks to come up with new and innovative ways to use the flavored gelatin in family dining.

 Jell-O instant pudding followed in 1936: just add milk, "heat, chill and eat".
 It put desert pudding on the nation's menu.